 A distinguishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding steady while the violas add decorative filigree.
 If this was one way to avoid straining a less confident viol player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
 The violas spin out long lines that rise into the violin’s usual register, supported by walking cello lines and spacious accompaniment from the basso continuo.
 The finale is another festive dance in the style of a gigue, in which the soloists elaborate the main theme with passages of flowing sixteenth-notes.

 The Fifth Brandenburg Concerto features flute, violin and harpsichord as soloists.
-Such a trio was a common chamber music ensemble at the time, playing works known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo lines, and it issues a monster of a cadenza at the end of the first movement.
-This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos that Bach assembled in Leipzig.
+Such a trio was a common chamber music ensemble at the time, but usually the harpsichord would only have been an accompanist.
+Here it is a co-equal soloist, with the added responsibility of playing a monster of a cadenza at the end of the first movement.

 The middle movement, labeled Affettuoso (“with feeling”), presents the soloists without the accompanying strings.
 In the finale, a fugue reinforces the equal footing of the voices: The violin and flute take the first two entrances, and the harpsichord jumps in with the third and fourth voices of the fugue.